Get help, access resources and learn how AACC is carrying forward.

 With a career and a major in mind, you can choose a college or university that’s the best fit for you Whether it’s a public or private school in Maryland or beyond, our advisors can help you find a school that suits you academically, financially, socially and otherwise.

 With your ultimate goals in mind, you can choose the right courses to get you there.
 Meet with an academic advisor during your very first term to develop your education plan, and revisit that plan every term to make sure you’re on track for the smoothest transfer possible.

-There are two categories of courses to consider in your educational plan:
+There are two categories of courses to consider:

-General Education requirements are courses required for most majors at all two- and four-year colleges and universities.
-Their purpose is to ensure that your educational experience is well-rounded.
+General Education Requirements are courses required for most majors at all two- and four-year colleges and universities.
+Their purpose is to ensure that your education is well-rounded.

 All AACC’s General Education credits are guaranteed to transfer to any Maryland public institution.
 Many public and private schools inside and outside Maryland will accept them too.
-But that doesn’t mean the General Education requirements at AACC will necessarily meet all the General Education requirements at your four-year school of choice.
+But that doesn’t mean the General Education Requirements at AACC necessarily meet all the General Education Requirements at your four-year school of choice.
 That’s why choosing your desired institution early is so critical.
 Knowing your desired transfer school early on helps us ensure you meet not only AACC’s requirements, but that institution’s requirements as well.

 Discipline (or major) Requirements are courses within your specific major.
-Every four-year institution has slightly different Discipline Requirements, so depending on your desired institution, our advisors can help you plan the best course of study for you.
+Every four-year institution has slightly different Discipline Requirements, so depending on your desired institution, our advisors can help you plan your best course of study.

 If you’re planning to transfer to a Maryland public institution, you can access a resource called the Maryland Articulation System, or ARTSYS.
 ARTSYS indicates how your AACC courses will transfer to other Maryland institutions.
 It also offers recommended transfer programs at AACC for a variety of majors.

 Once you’ve defined your goals and planned your AACC journey around those goals, the last step is to apply for admission to your choice school.